flaab/picara-php-framework/README.md

 ## Installation
 The framework is self-contained.
 No composer or package manager is needed.

-Follow these steps to install and run the framework in your machine, without Apache.
+Follow these steps to install and run the framework in your machine.

-1. Open a terminal
-2. Navigate to your projects folder
+1. Open a terminal in your projects folder
-3. Execute the following command to clone the repository
+2. Execute the following command to clone the repository
 ```
 git clone https://github.com/flaab/picara-php-framework.git
 ```
-4. Change to the working directory
+3. Change to the working directory
 ```
 cd picara-php-framework
 ```
-5. Execute the script to set proper folder permissions
+4. Execute the script to set proper folder permissions
 ```
 bash scripts/setup_permissions.sh
 ```
-6. Start the PHP Developer Server
+5. Start the PHP Developer Server
 ```
 bash scripts/runserver.sh
 ```
-Now point your browser to http://localhost:8000 to see the homepage of the project.
+Now point your browser to http://localhost:8000 to be greeted.

 ![Picara running on PHP Development Server](https://www.dropbox.com/s/bxzev2731en9p1b/picara_welcome_php.png?raw=1)

-Optionally, you can serve the project using Apache in your localhost.
+Optionally, you can serve the project using Apache.

 1. Move the *picara-php-framework* folder to your Apache DocumentRoot directory.
-2. Start Apache in your computer.
+2. Start Apache Server in your computer.

 That's it.
 Point your browser to http://localhost/picara-php-framework/htdocs.